Fútbol de Primera Player of the Year

-Robert M. Garcia, Argentinian-born master jeweler from the San Francisco Bay Area, California, is the artist who created the original one-of-a-kind bronze trophy used for this award.
-After hand-drawing many possible male soccer players, one was chosen.
-Then, using a centuries-old bronze sculpture-making technique, the soccer player figure on this unique and beautiful award was created.
+The original one-of-a-kind bronze trophy was created by Robert M. Garcia, an Argentinian-born master jeweller from the San Francisco Bay Area, California.
+Garcia hand-drew various male soccer players before selecting the design, and then used a centuries-old bronze sculpture-making technique to craft the unique and beautiful award.

 This award should not be confused with the U.S. Soccer Athlete of the Year, given annually by the United States Soccer Federation.